tinygrox/spacehaven-modloader/README.md

 # Space Haven Mod Loader

-This is an unofficial modding tool for [Space Haven by Bugbyte](http://bugbyte.fi/spacehaven/), an early-alpha spaceship colony sim.
+This is an unofficial modding tool for [Space Haven by Bugbyte](http://bugbyte.fi/spacehaven/), a spaceship colony sim.

 It is **not associated with Bugbyte or Space Haven in any way** other than that it makes some modding possible for the game.
-This tool is intended to be a sneak peek at what modding might be able to do, and in the future it will be replaced by official mod support.
+This tool is intended to be a sneak peek at what modding might be able to do.
+A possible official modding tool from Bugbyte in the future comes down to the feasibility of such a tool.
+It all depends on how much time needs to be invested and how extensive it can be made.
+There have been no promises of an official extensive modding tool.

 ## Getting Started